 Diversify your social media presence

 Diversifying your social media presence is a solid marketing idea.
 Different platforms work better for different markets.
 If you are unsure which is the right one for you, simply try testing all of them.
 Diversify your presence in the initial phase, see where you have the best reach for your products to sell – and then stick to that platform.
-For the purpose of testing, you should generally create pages on the following platforms:
+For testing, you should generally create pages on the following platforms:

 - Google Plus